show-ma/show-ma.github.io/content/post/25_art_thought/index.md

 ---

 {{< notice notice-info >}}
 Special thanks to ChatGPT-4.5 for helping me articulate these thoughts clearly.
+First, I described my feelings and shared examples that came to mind.
+Then GPT helped explain why I have these emotions.
+Guided by GPT, I thought of more related situations and after several rounds of conversation I organized them into a complete article.
+In the end, I asked GPT to check for grammar errors to ensure readability.

 The reason using English...idk, I just feeling weird talking something like privilege and inequality in Chinese.
 {{< /notice >}}